 When facilitating meetings one of my jobs is to slow down the interruptions that get too far out of line, too frequent, or too blantantly disregard someone else and so on.
 On the other hand there are times when some of Mom and the Aunties’ Battle of the Banter style interruptinggets deeper, honest, or creative juices flowing.

-3. Stuck on the talk happening in their own head.
+3. Stuck in their own conceits.

 What do you think?